RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-2.2.md

 ---
 x-trestle-set-params:
-  ac-02.02_odp.01:
+  ac-2.2_prm_1:
     values:
-  ac-02.02_odp.02:
+  ac-2.2_prm_2:
     values:
-sort-id: ac-02.02
 x-trestle-global:
   sort-id: ac-02.02
 ---

-# ac-2.2 - \[Access Control\] Automated Temporary and Emergency Account Management
+# ac-2.2 - \[Access Control\] Removal of Temporary / Emergency Accounts

 ## Control Statement

-Automatically {{ insert: param, ac-02.02_odp.01 }} temporary and emergency accounts after {{ insert: param, ac-02.02_odp.02 }}.
+The information system automatically {{ insert: param, ac-2.2_prm_1 }} temporary and emergency accounts after {{ insert: param, ac-2.2_prm_2 }}.

+## Control Objective

+Determine if:

+- \[AC-2(2)[1]\] the organization defines the time period after which the information system automatically removes or disables temporary and emergency accounts; and

+- \[AC-2(2)[2]\] the information system automatically removes or disables temporary and emergency accounts after the organization-defined time period for each type of account.

 ## Control guidance

-Management of temporary and emergency accounts includes the removal or disabling of such accounts automatically after a predefined time period rather than at the convenience of the system administrator.
-Automatic removal or disabling of accounts provides a more consistent implementation.
+This control enhancement requires the removal of both temporary and emergency accounts automatically after a predefined period of time has elapsed, rather than at the convenience of the systems administrator.

-## Control assessment-objective

-temporary and emergency accounts are automatically {{ insert: param, ac-02.02_odp.01 }} after {{ insert: param, ac-02.02_odp.02 }}.